veeruamma/AutoML-Projects/README.md

 # AutoML-Projects
-Projects worked on AutoML using available libraries
+AutoML examples implememted to understand the it's features using python automl libraries such as EvalML